unclearParadigm/OSCARGyroExporter/readme.md

 # OSCAR Gyroscope Exporter

-is an exporter to create an [OSCAR](https://www.sleepfiles.com/OSCAR/)-compatible CSV-file (that can be imported to OSCA) from recordings of [Physics Toolbox Sensor Suite](https://play.google.com/store/apps/details?id=com.chrystianvieyra.physicstoolboxsuite&hl=en) Android App.
+is an exporter to create an [OSCAR](https://www.sleepfiles.com/OSCAR/)-compatible CSV-file (that can be imported to OSCAR) from recordings of [Physics Toolbox Sensor Suite](https://play.google.com/store/apps/details?id=com.chrystianvieyra.physicstoolboxsuite&hl=en) Android App.

 ## Physics Toolbox Sensor Suite